ccbtokyo/visvib-manual/docs/en/4-use.md

 In the audio analysis program, we prevent detection of unnecessary noise by specifying the pitch of the tone chimes to be used in advance.
 You can adjust the pitch and volume of the tone chimes at the bottom of the audio analysis app screen.

-Drag the dial labeled "Pitch" to match the name of the pitch of the tone chime you're using.
+Drag the dial labeled "Pitch" to match the name of the pitch of the tone chime you are using.
 Also, make sure the button labeled BPF to the right is lit yellow.

 > [!NOTE]
-> In the software, the pitches of black keys are notated as `A#4` or `D#4`, but on tone chimes, they're notated as flats like `B♭4` or `E♭4`, so be careful not to confuse them.
+> In the software, the pitches of black keys are notated as `A#4` or `D#4`, but on tone chimes, they are notated as flats like `B♭4` or `E♭4`, so be careful not to confuse them.

 Next, let's set the volume (sensitivity) of the contact microphone.
 When you strike the tone chime, the volume of the sound is displayed in the meter in the part labeled gain.

 ![Photo of input knob area]()

-Turn the input gain knob on the audio interface to the right until the meter doesn't turn red or yellow when you strike the tone chime strongly.
+Turn the input gain knob on the audio interface to the right until the meter does not turn red or yellow when you strike the tone chime strongly.

 If the peak overload lamp on the audio interface lights up, or if the volume is still low even after turning the knob all the way up, drag the gain meter in the application to further adjust the volume.